-- While aggregation is occurring, the cybersecurity risk manager will normalize the information - 419 contained in the various CSRRs.
-As data points are brought together, there will likely be some - risks that occur so infrequently (or are of low enough consequence) that they do not merit - inclusion in the next level CSRR.
-Decisions about what to integrate and how to depend on the - 422 use of a common risk rating scheme enable risk assessments to be translated and integrated at - higher enterprise levels.
-At a minimum, the normalization process at the higher level (e.g., for - the enterprise CSRR) should use the same rating criteria to enable comparison and tracking.
-This - the enterprise early should use the same family entering the comparison and attention.
-The - 425 typically includes definitions for how negative and positive consequences and likelihood are to - be measured to allow comparability across assessment results.
-Risk criteria may also describe - 427 how time factors, such as risk velocity, should be considered in determining risk severity.
-As - 428 noted in this series, risk criteria may also consider the organization's objectives as well as - internal and external context.
-The criteria for risk escalation or risk elevation may also be - considered as part of the equation for whether specific cybersecurity risks meet the minimum - threshold for enterprise-level discussions.
-For example, the enterprise may note shared risks that - represent a broad threat that would benefit from centralized risk mitigation or a reputational risk - 433 that demands immediate preventative action. - During normalization, risk managers review the results from the various CSRRs to support - consistent risk treatment and communication.
-Some examples of risk normalization are described in Table 1.
-A key element of normalization is the identification and resolution of cases where a similar risk scenario is treated differently by different enterprise participants.
-There may be no issue with such a difference since the context and circumstances might be different, but the underlying cause should be understood, and the disparity should be recognized.
+While aggregation is occurring, the cybersecurity risk manager will also be normalizing the information contained in the various CSRRs.
+As data points are brought together, there will likely be some risks that occur so infrequently (or are of low enough consequence) that they do not merit inclusion in the next level CSRR.
+Integration decisions depend on the use of a common risk rating scheme that enables risk assessments to be translated and integrated at higher enterprise levels.

+At a minimum, the normalization process at the higher level (e.g., for the enterprise CSRR) should use the same rating criteria to enable comparison and tracking.
+This typically includes definitions for how negative (and positive) consequences and likelihood are to be measured to allow comparability across assessment results.
+Risk criteria may also describe how time factors, such as risk velocity, should be considered in determining the risk severity.
+As noted in this series, risk criteria may also consider the organization's objectives and internal/external context.
+Criteria for risk escalation or risk elevation may also be considered as part of the equation for whether specific cybersecurity risks meet the minimum threshold for enterprise-level discussion.
+For example, enterprise leaders may note shared risks that represent a broad threat that should be addressed through centralized risk mitigation, or they may identify a reputational risk that demands immediate preventative action.

-While integration might take place across many risk disciplines, this report series is focused on cybersecurity risk management and will only describe activities related to the CSRRs.
+3 While integration might take place across many risk disciplines, this report series is focused on cybersecurity risk management and will only describe activities related to the CSRRs.